zerotwooneone/percolator/source/README.md

 // --- GroupManager Persistence ---
+// The library provides built-in authenticated encryption for state persistence.
+// You must provide a master key, which you should derive using a secure KDF
+// like Argon2 or PBKDF2 from a user password or other secret. var masterKey = RandomNumberGenerator.GetBytes(32); // Example key

-// Alice gets her group manager state. var groupState = aliceManager.GetState();
+// Alice saves her group manager state.
+The result is encrypted. var encryptedState = aliceManager.SaveState(masterKey);

-// She can serialize it.
+// The encrypted state can be stored safely.
-var groupStateJson = JsonSerializer.Serialize(groupState);

-// TODO: Encrypt groupStateJson before storing it securely.

-// Later, she can restore it.
+// Later, she can restore it using the same master key and her identity key. var loadedGroupManager = GroupManager.LoadState(encryptedState, masterKey, aliceIdentity);
-var loadedGroupState = JsonSerializer.Deserialize<GroupManager.GroupManagerState>(groupStateJson)!;
-var loadedGroupManager = new GroupManager(loadedGroupState);